MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Upload and analyze documents
 You need to provide sample documents to train your model for the type of documents from which you want to extract information.
-After you upload your documents, we analyze them so you can tell whether we can train a model from them.
+After you upload your documents, AI Builder analyzes them so you can tell whether you can train a model from them.
 ### Upload your documents
 1. Sign in to [PowerApps](http://web.powerapps.com), and then in the navigation pane, select **AI Builder (preview)** > **Build**.
 Then, select the Form processing AI model type.
 2. Enter a name for your model then select **Create**.